Royal Nordic Monarchies

 Many Danes are proud of their queen and their royal monarchy.
-Queen Margrethe is very respected for her intellectual prowess and her artistic abilities including working as an illustrator, set designer for the theatre as the Pantomime Theatre in Tivoli in Copenhagen.
+Queen Margrethe is hugely respected for her intellectual prowess and artistic abilities, including working as an illustrator and set designer at the Pantomime Theatre in Tivoli in Copenhagen.

-The HRH Queen Margrethe II get married with a French diplomat Count Henri de Laborde de Monpezat, now known as HRH Prince Henrik.
+The HRH Queen Margrethe II married a French diplomat, Count Henri de Laborde de Monpezat, now known as HRH Prince Henrik.
 They have two sons, HRH Crown Prince Frederik and HRH Prince Joachim.
-Related to the history the Faroe Islands and Greenland still belong to the kingdom of Denmark.
+Related to the Faroe Islands' history, Greenland still belongs to the kingdom of Denmark.

-Amalienborg Palace in Copenhagen is the official residence of the Queen, but there are also other Palaces in Denmark, where the royal family stay during the year as Fredensborg Palace, Marselisborg Palace and Gråsten Palace.
+Amalienborg Palace in Copenhagen is the official residence of the Queen.
+Still, there are also other Palaces in Denmark where the royal family stayed during the year, such as Fredensborg Palace, Marselisborg Palace and Gråsten Palace.

 Norway is a constitutional, hereditary monarchy.
-According to the Constitution, the executive power rests with the king, but in practice, it is the Council of the State which governs as the Norwegian Parliament (Stortinget) has the power.
+According to the Constitution, executive power rests with the king.
+Still, the Council of the State governs as the Norwegian Parliament (Stortinget) has the power.

 King Harald Fairhair initiated the Kingdom of Norway in the 9th century.
 The Kingdom of Norway obtained independence from Sweden in 1905.